MPC88/shipmakerpatch/README.md

 Current version:
 - Adds not sellable flag.
 - Adds bonus value entry.
+Note: This only applies for bonuses in the google doc linked below.
+Others can be added, but will retain default values.
 - Adds custom bonus: Lateral Injectors - allows rolling at the cost of % of hit points based on ship mass.
 - Removes invalid bonus "117.SB_DroneMods_Dmg_+8%"